IBC / TWIST BSB – Fall 2014 Newsletter

-- Lufthansa, Siemens, Cigna, Deutsche Post DHL plus a fifth corporate shares their experiences in News from the Corporates.
+- AIG, Merck and Seimens share their experiences in News from the Corporates.

-- Lastly, many banks responded to a survey about their implementing the ISO 20022 camt.086 and Global Service Codes standards.
+- Many banks responded to a survey about their implementing the ISO 20022 camt.086 and Global Service Codes standards.
 Read a synopsis of their responses, ISO 20022 and GSC Survey.

 For more information read below.

-The ISO 20022 camt.086 BSB message version of the TWIST BSB is one year old and the AFP Global Service Codes (GSC) is now two years old.
+The ISO 20022 camt.086 BSB message version of the TWIST BSB is two years old and the AFP Global Service Codes (GSC) is now three years old.
 Question: how far along are the banks in implementing both standards?
-A survey was sent to 30 banks who are active with the BSB or have an ongoing interest.
+A survey was sent to 30 banks that are active with the BSB or have an ongoing interest.
 15 banks responded.
 Below are the aggregate results of the survey.

-The ISO 20022 camt.086 is the new version of the BSB., it is functionally equivalent as the TWIST version 3.1.
-All future enhancements will only be to the camt.086.
+The ISO 20022 camt.086 message is the new version of the BSB.
+It is functionally equivalent as the TWIST version 3.1.
+All future enhancements will only be to the camt.086 message.